BookerLoL/UWLCourses/CS564/README.md

     - concatenate copy of old directory to new directory
     - split overflowed bucket B, into B and B' dividing entries in B between the using h3
     - Pointer to B in directory copy replaced by point B'

+- Directories
+  - depend on number of bits using
+  - 1 -> 2
+  - 2 -> 4
+  - 3 -> 8
+- Each bucket

+  - needs to keep track of how many bits it's using

+- **If bucket is full and using the max amount of bits the directory provides hv value**
+  - double directory
+    - new directories should point to existing buckets (don't create new buckets)
+    - then split the overfilled bucket
+      - update the associated directory (2x)
+- **If buccket is full but not full bit size**

+  - split bucket
+    - create new associated bucket (2x)
+    - update directory
+    - update bucket size too

+- h1, bucket size 2
+  - 2 directories, 2 sized buckets